-The Fund will increase the Director fee beginning in May 2016 by \$5,000 for each of the independent Trustees/Directors to \$30,000.
+The Fund increased the Director fee beginning in May 2016 by \$5,000 for each of the independent Trustees/Directors to \$30,000.

+Where a trustee, board or committee meeting are held together or consecutively, such meetings are counted as a single meeting for purposes of Trustee/Director remuneration.
 The Fund also reimburses Trustees and Directors for out-of-pocket expenses for attending meetings, and Trustees and Directors also participate in certain insurance and indemnification arrangements.